Register to vote

 Opting out of the open register

-You can choose to have your name and address removed from the open register meaning your details can not be used for marketing purposes.
-Simply tick the form to indicate that your name should be excluded from the open register.
+When you apply to join or update the electoral regiester you can choose to have your name and address excluded from the open register, meaning your details can not be bought to use for marketing purposes.

 Your declaration can be made:

 - by email and you must make it clear that you wish to make the declaration to opt out under section 11 of the Data Protection Act 1998 and include your full name and full address